EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 ces-run podman --opt-file $opt_file --env-file $env_file ghcr.io/$GHCR_NAMESPACE/rocker-test:v1.1
 ```

 After executing the `run.sh` script, we can open a browser tab and access RStudio at `localhost:8787`.
-As done previously during the local test, we can log in using the credentials `root` and `test` for username and password respectively.
+We can log in using the credentials `root` and `test` for username and password respectively.
 From within RStudio, we can then run our script, which can be found in `/src`, and then copy our output to `/safe_output` so that it can be preserved after we exit the container.

 The container is running successfully if:

 - The log-in is successful.
 - The rstudio user has full access to SHS directories `/safe_data`, `/safe_outputs` and `/scratch`.
 - The files saved in `/safe_outputs` and `/safe_data` (when writing permission is granted by IG) have correct permission on the host, that is they belong to the logged-in user.

-### E3 - Step 4.
-Pull and run in the SHS

-The container can then be imported inside the SHS using the same commands as [Step 3](#e3-step-3-test-in-ces-test-environment).

-Note: When pulling containers into the SHS, instead of using the GitHub access token you used to push the container, it is **recommended** you use a GitHub access token with 'read:packages' scope only.
-Restricting where you use your read-write token can keep your GHCR secure.